How willing is Cubs ownership to back aggressive play for Manny Machado?

 Any deal almost certainly would have to start with shortstop Addison Russell, whose primary value involves three-plus years of club control and the kind of work in the field that made him a Gold Glove finalist in 2016.

-The Cubs made him available during the winter in talks with other teams, according to sources.
+The Cubs made him available during the winter in talks with other teams, sources said.

-Whether they have what it takes to put together a total package strong enough with young pitching and possibly another hitter to compete for Machado is anything but clear.
+Whether the Cubs have what it takes to put together a package strong enough with young pitching and possibly another hitter to compete for Machado is anything but clear.

-Unlike in each of the last two years, the Cubs went into this season without an easily identifiable position area of possible need in the summer.
+Unlike in 2016 and 2017, the Cubs went into this season without an easily identifiable position of possible need in the summer.

 Now they might have one.

-“Obviously our team is unbelievable as it is right now,” Almora said.
-“But it would be something that our families and ourselves would really love to see, being in the same uniform.
-That’d be cool, man.”
+‘‘Obviously, our team is unbelievable as it is right now,’’ Almora said. ‘‘But it would be something that our families and ourselves would really love to see, being in the same uniform.
+That’d be cool, man.’’

 Contributing: Madeline Kenney